-Swiss family law is governed by the Swiss Civil Code and, for samesex couples, the Federal Law on Registered Partnerships.
+Swiss family law is governed by the Swiss Civil Code.
 Switzerland is also a party to a number of international treaties relevant to this area of law, including:

 - Hague Convention on the Recognition and Enforcement of Decisions Relating to Maintenance Obligations 1973; - Hague Convention of 19 October 1996 on Jurisdiction, Applicable Law, Recognition, Enforcement and Cooperation in Respect of Parental Responsibility and Measures for the Protection of Children; - Hague Convention on Protection of Children and Cooperation in Respect of Intercountry Adoption 1993; - Lugano Convention of 30 October 2007 on Jurisdiction and Enforcement of Judgments in Civil and Commercial Matters; and - Hague Convention of 1 June 1970 on the Recognition of Divorces and Legal Separations.